But then, you know, life happened. This post got put on the back burner. And so did deep cleaning my fridge again.

 Step 1: Empty the contents of your fridge.

 You want your fridge to be empty because it’s much easier to clean that way.
 If you aren’t throwing away all the contents of your fridge due to a hurricane, then this gives you a good opportunity to actually assess what’s in your fridge.
-Check expiration dates, look for anything you may have completely (but accidentally) forgotten about.
-Toss anything that needs to go.

 Put your non-expired items into a cooler so they can stay cold while you’re deep cleaning the fridge.